 As the saying goes, “Time is money.”
 The technology and service part of the “real cost” equation is where that saying really holds true.

-Many of the top trucking companies provide access to a customer portal, which provides 24/7 access to load tracking information and essential documentation.
-These technologies allow you round-the-clock visibility to your shipments and provide access to delivery information you need on your time, from wherever you want to access it.
+Many top trucking companies provide access to a customer portal, which provides 24/7 access to load tracking information and essential documentation.
+These technologies allow you round-the-clock visibility to your shipments and provide instant access to delivery information you need.

 These types of technologies usually aren’t an option when you work with the cheapest trucking companies.
 If they’re charging less to move your freight, they simply won’t have the financial resources to pay for those services.

-If technology isn’t your thing, many of the best logistics providers offer you a single, dedicated point of contact in addition to the latest technologies.
+If technology isn’t your thing, maybe you'd be interested to know that many of the best logistics providers also offer you a single, dedicated point of contact.
 If you have any questions or concerns about your load, you can call, email or text them at any time and you’ll the get answers you need.

 Again, time is money.
 If you’re getting bounced around from person to person until you find someone to help you, you’re not only wasting time, but you’re also going to have to explain a lot of the background information a consistent point of contact would already know.

 Additionally, a dedicated point of contact establishes a relationship with you and your business.
 They understand your needs and can anticipate challenges that may come with your industry’s shipments or your particular freight and will have a contingency plan to address them.

 Beyond the technology your carrier provides you, what kind of technologies do they have internally to provide you better service?